atelierspierrot/templatengine/README.md

 complete demonstration is available in the package itself (PHP server is required).**

+## Installation

+To use the package, you need to add it to your requirements in your `composer.json` AND to call its `TemplateEngineInstaller::postAutoloadDump` for the `post-autoload-dump` Composer's event:

+    "require": {
+        ...
+        "atelierspierrot/templatengine": "~1.0"
+    },
+    ...
+    "scripts": {
+        ...
+        "post-autoload-dump": "Assets\\Composer\\TemplateEngineInstaller::postAutoloadDump"
+    }

+The `Assets` and `TemplateEngine` namespaces will be automatically added to the project Composer autoloader.

 ## Composer Extra settings

 Using the `Template Engine`, you can define some extra features in your package's `composer.json`